GaianRangerPlugin/ranger-gaian-plugin/README.md

 dependent libraries in the policy directory.
 These are no longer required, you ONLY need the jar file and the config files

+**Running Unit Tests**

+Unit tests are based on 'spock'.

+Due to a current bug in the pom a) Tests do not run automatically from maven and b) To run within IntelliJ right click on plugin/src/test and click 'Mark Directory As -> Test Sources'.
+This will need to be redone if you refresh/reimport from maven.
+This will be fixed in a later update.
+You can then navigate to plugin/src/test & open up the groovy/spock test file and run from there.
+Other modules will be coded in a similar way

 **Deploying the plugin to Gaian**

 First modify the 'launchGaianServer.sh' script provided by Gaian to add additional directories to the classpath, which is where